lauraatenciob/moviepick/README.md

 The movie details page provides comprehensive information about each movie:

--**Title:** The title of the movie.
+- **Title:** The title of the movie.
--**Rating:** The rating or score of the movie.
+- **Rating:** The rating or score of the movie.
--**Summary:** A brief overview or synopsis of the movie.
+- **Summary:** A brief overview or synopsis of the movie.
--**Genres:** The genres associated with the movie.
+- **Genres:** The genres associated with the movie.
--**Streaming Provider:** Information on where the movie is available for streaming.
+- **Streaming Provider:** Information on where the movie is available for streaming.
--**Similar Movies:** A list of related movies that users might also enjoy.
+- **Similar Movies:** A list of related movies that users might also enjoy.

 ## Technologies Used

--Frontend: HTML, CSS, React JS.
+- Frontend: HTML, CSS, React JS.
--Backend: The Movie Database (TMDB) API [https://developer.themoviedb.org/reference](https://developer.themoviedb.org/reference/intro/getting-started).
+- Backend: The Movie Database (TMDB) API [https://developer.themoviedb.org/reference](https://developer.themoviedb.org/reference/intro/getting-started).

 ## Installation